 Windows 10 update code-named KB4482887 has negatively impacted the performance of multiple games on the platform.
 Microsoft have acknowledged and confirmed the issue and are suggesting that users remove the update from their system.

 The latest update for Windows 10 labeled KB4482887 has caused a downgrade in gaming performance on Nvidia and AMD GPUs.
-Microsoft themselves have confirmed this problem and have issued an official statement on their support page .
+Microsoft themselves have confirmed this problem and have issued an official statement on their .

 Addressing the performance troubles, Microsoft have stated that: "After installing KB4482887, users may notice graphics and mouse performance degradation with desktop gaming when playing certain games, such as Destiny 2."